Standing in the Shadows of Love

 "Standing in the Shadows of Love" is a 1966 hit single recorded by the Four Tops for the Motown label.
-Written and produced by Motown's main production team Holland–Dozier–Holland, the song is one of the most well-known Motown tunes of the 1960s.
+Written and produced by Motown's main production team Holland–Dozier–Holland, the song is one of the best-known Motown tunes of the 1960s.
 A direct follow-up to the #1 hit "Reach Out I'll Be There" (even featuring a similar musical arrangement), "Standing in the Shadows of Love" reached #2 on the soul chart and #6 on the Billboard Hot 100 in 1967.
 It also reached #6 in the UK.

+Recording and release

+The vocals were recorded on October 13 1966 at Golden World.
+Further recording and dubbing took place with the song ready for release by November 7.
+It was finally released in the U.S. on November 28 1966.

+In the UK the release was delayed until January 6 1967 just before the group were about to commence a twice-nightly, nine date tour.

+Critical reception

 Though the song was well-received, it has received some criticism.
 Author Martin Charles Strong notes that it rehashed the formula of "Reach Out I'll Be There" and achieved similar success by reaching the Top 10 in both the US and UK.
 It is ranked #470 on Rolling Stone's list of The 500 Greatest Songs of All Time in 2010 and #464 in 2004.